kentor/www.kentor.dev/posts/2015-01-29-dealing-with-dependent-states-in-react.md

 ---
-title: Imperative creep in React
+title: Dealing with dependent states in React
 ---
 [React][r] is a declarative framework that allows us to describe how our components should look at any given point in time and will manage all the UI